UGeunJi/EEG_Denoising_using_BG-Attention/README.md

 ## What is the BG-Attention Network?

-(1) BG-Attention algorithm is the first time the RNN and the self-attention network have been used to denoise EEG signals.
+(1) BG-Attention algorithm is the first time the RNN and the self-attention network have been used to denoise EEG signals. <br>
 (2) The network is an end-to-end structure.
 Without preprocessing or feature extraction, the incoming EEG data is processed directly.